Ystrad: Sport

-This early success helped establish Ystrad's sporting tradition, which continues today through Ystrad Rhondda RFC.
-Ystrad Rhondda RFC is a prominent local institution, playing in the Welsh Rugby Union WRU Admiral Premiership.
-The club, which serves as a feeder team for Cardiff Blues, is noted for its strong community involvement and runs youth and mini-rugby programmes.
-The club's facilities include a rugby pitch, clubhouse, and the Ystrad Rhondda Bar, which serves as a social centre for members and supporters.
+Ystrad Rhondda RFC plays in the Welsh Rugby Union WRU Admiral Premiership.
+The club serves as a feeder team for Cardiff Blues and runs youth and mini-rugby programmes.
+Its facilities include a rugby pitch, clubhouse, and the Ystrad Rhondda Bar.

-The Rhondda Sports Centre, located at Gelligaled Park, is a modern leisure facility that serves the wider Rhondda area.
-The centre features swimming pools, gymnasium facilities, and hosts various community events including birthday parties, weddings, and conferences.
-It serves as a recreational hub for residents of Ystrad and neighbouring communities.
+The Rhondda Sports Centre, located at Gelligaled Park, features swimming pools and gymnasium facilities, and hosts events including birthday parties, weddings, and conferences.